jksarathy/jksarathy.github.io/respect-lab.md

 We are looking for students who have:

-1) background in one or more of the following areas: HCI, theory, data science, statistics, security & privacy, science & technology studies, law, sociology \
+1) background in one or more of the following areas: HCI, theory, data science, statistics, security & privacy, STS, law, sociology \
-2) willingness to work across multiple disciplines and take iniative in learning new skills \
+2) willingness to work across multiple disciplines and learn new skills \
 3) excellent communication and project management skills \
 4) strong interest in privacy & critical data studies

-Prior research experience, especially using qualitative methods, is a plus but not required.
+Prior research experience is a plus but not required.

 ## Why apply to Northeastern and the ResPECT Lab?

 Northeastern is a top PhD program for HCI and cybersecurity.
-It also sits in Boston's hub of cutting-edge privacy research, and you can benefit from interacting with researchers across all of these institutions.
+We have a vibrant intellectual community within the [Cybersecurity and Privacy Institute](https://cyber.northeastern.edu/), enabling you to collaborate with amazing faculty and students.
+You can also interact with researchers all across Boston's hub of cutting-edge privacy research.

 Northeastern also offers one of the highest PhD stipends in the country!